bbondy/khan-academy-fxos/README.md

 Run `./tools/runserver` and load `./test/test.html` in Firefox.
 Or just run `./tools/runtests`.

+## Storage

+Device Storage API is used for downloads and for cached topic trees.
+It is sometimes useful to clear this data while using a simulator.
+You can find this storage when using a simulator in a location similar to this:
+`/Users/brianbondy//Library/Application Support/Firefox/Profiles/s9r03lep.default-1410874219924/extensions/fxos_2_0_simulator@mozilla.org/profile/fake-sdcard/`

+Your exact path will differ depending on your OS, your profile, and the simulator being used.

+Some other storage for smaller cached values is used with local storage.
+You can clear that simply by opening the console and executing: `localStorage.clear();`

 ## Contribute

 Please feel free to contribute directly by adding pull requests and issues through github.